makovalab-psu/RecoverY/README.md

 ### Parameters
 Important parameters for the user to choose are :

-- k\_size (default: 25): k-mer size used for classifying reads.
+- kmer\_size (default: 25): kmer size used for classifying reads.
 This must be the same as DSK's k-mer-size.
 We recommend a value between 25 and 31 for Illumina 150x150 bp reads.
 This value is used for calculating Ymer\_match\_threshold below

 - read\_length (default:150) : The length of longest un-trimmed read input to RecoverY.
 This value is used for calculating Ymer\_match\_threshold below